Where are you living/working now?

 Not as much as I would like, Salmon checks in on me from time to time and Nikki and I email here and there.
 I have not spoken to Amy since the show ended.
 She has reached out but I still harbor some feelings towards her for wasting such a great opportunity, an opportunity that I would have ran with.

-Any behind-the-scene happenings from FNS you can tell us about?
+Any behind-the-scenes happenings from FNS you can tell us about?

 How did being on FNS affect your culinary career?